dianalam/dsp/statistics/6-1-household_income.md

 inc = hinc.ReadData() # use built in TS2 script to read csv
 ```

-Following the suggestion in TS2, I created a function that would generate a sample of incomes that mirrored characteristics of the dataset.
+Following the suggestion in TS2, I created a function that would generate a sample of incomes (`samp`) that mirrored characteristics of the dataset.
 Because the lower and upper bounds are not defined in the dataset, I set a low bound of $1,000 and a high bound of $1,000,000.

 ```python
 def interpolate(data, highestLog):